WeeLonelySoul/Felix-The-resource-daemon/README.md

 I will of course release patch fixes, if there is any bugs to squash but otherwise consider this project <b>done</b>.

-The install process will also be updated, as I'm no longer using Ubuntu but rather using Arch on my machine.

 # Backstory to the creation of Felix

 So why did I create Felix?